 In Australia, student loans are interest free.
 This means that unlike other kinds of loans, they don’t accrue interest.

-But unlike other kinds of loans, student loans are indexed to inflation.
-What this means is that if the inflation rate rises or falls, your student loan balance rises or falls by the same percentage amount.
+But unlike other kinds of loans, student loans are indexed to inflation or wage growth.
+What this means is that if the Consumer Price Index (CPI) or Wage Price Index (WPI) rises or falls, your student loan balance rises or falls by the same percentage amount (whichever rate is the lowest).
 According to the ATO, this is to maintain the real value of the loan without it being eaten away by inflation.

 In theory, this is comparable to being charged a low interest rate.
 Historically, the annual inflation rate in Australia has sat between 1-3%, which is lower than some interest rates charged on student loans overseas.